solid/solid/proposals/notifications.md

 ## Authorization

 The owner of the Solid inbox typically sets its ACL rules and thereby for the notifications it contains.
-For example, notifications may be set for public read and append so that applications can use a FYN approach to discover and display the contents of a notification, as well as submit new notifications.
+By default, when profile inboxes are created, inboxes must be public append only as they are inherently private.
+Other types of inboxes e.g., for blog posts, may be set to public read and append so that applications can use a *follow-your-nose* approach to discover and display the contents of a notification, as well as submit new notifications.
 Further, the ACL settings for the inbox may determine which agents can send notifications.

 ## Notification types